Gedevan-Aleksizde/MB2BL-JP/Modules/CLJP-Common/README.md

 ## Summary

 1. This mod corrects mojibakes which appear many times in Japanese language.
 1. This mod corrects many of mistranslated text in Japanese language.
-Currently (v0.9) this mod corrects about 21 % of all of the original text which has 20 thoudands entries
+Currently (v0.9) this mod corrects about 21 % of all of the original text which has 20 thousands entries

 ## How to Install

 Currently M&B localization system is quite limited.
-I published two types of mod: the formal module version and overwriting version.
+I published two types of mod: the formal module type and overwriting type.
 The latter is effective to apply to the multiplayer mode.

 1. As usual, download one of the Correct Localization JP-* in the Main Files, unzip, drag and drop into the Modules folder.
 Then enable this mod on the launcher and start to play.
 2. Enter the options and select the GamePlay, and change the Language to "正しい日本語" (correct Japanese)

-* Each version has equivalent except the Japanese font
+* Each variant is equivalent except the Japanese font
 * Note that modding disables to unlock the achievements.
 I recommend using [AchievementUn(bloc)ker](https://www.nexusmods.com/mountandblade2bannerlord/mods/4587)
 * Otherwise you can overwrite the vanilla modules by overwriter versions in the Optional Files.

 ## About Font Correction

-Currently (v1.0.3), You can find many text with mojibake because M&B2 supports only few Japanese letters (maybe the Joyo Kanji charset).
+Currently You can find many text with mojibake because M&B2 (v1.0.3) supports only few Japanese letters (maybe the Joyo Kanji charset).
 I offer the following new font options.

 1. Gen-Shin Gothic Proportional (源真ゴシックP)
 1. Gen-Ei Latemin Proportional (源暎ラテミンP)